Sathish-M-R/talk-llama-fast/README.md

 - langchain google-serper

 ## News
 - 2024.02.25 - I added `--vad-start-thold` param for tuning stop on speech detection (0.000270: default, 0 to turn off).
 VAD checks current noise level, if it is loud - xtts and llama stops.
-Turn it up if you are in a noisy room, also check `--print-energy`
+Turn it up if you are in a noisy room, also check `--print-energy`.
+Fixed a bug with stop_on_speech
 - 2024.02.22 - initial public release